AndroidPillars/Flutter/CHAPTER-3.md

 ## Working with Material Icons

-- Material icons are delightful, beautifully crafted symbols for common actions and items.
+- Material icons are delightful, beautifully crafted symbols for common actions and items which is both available for Android and IOS.

 __Read the Documentation in__